 Standards will be used for checking the design of post-construction controls and for calculating runoff from the site.
-These standards will be included in the packet/handbook described in the pollution prevention control measure.
+These standards and guidelines for incorporating post-construction controls in developments will be included in educational information for those involved with areas of development.